+Anarchist ideas are not new, though in Ireland they have only a short history.
+The WSM aims to further popularise these ideas.
 The Workers Solidarity Movement is an anarchist organisation.
-We believe in a revolution by the working class which will overthrow the bosses and their governments, and create a society run and controlled by those who actually produce the wealth of the world.
+We aim for a revolution by the working class which will overthrow the bosses and their governments, and create a society run and controlled by those who actually produce the wealth of the world.
 We believe that it is possible to live without government and to put in its place councils and assemblies where the "ordinary people" can decide what happens to this wealth.
-We believe in the equality of all and that maximum solidarity is needed between workers and other oppressed groups if we are to defeat those who live off our sweat.
+We believe in equality for all, and that maximum solidarity is needed between workers and other oppressed groups if we are to defeat those who live off our sweat.